The big picture around data center environmental impacts

 • NACE 2.1 Group 63.1 Computing Infrastructure, Data Processing, Hosting And Related Activities

 The size and intensity of enterprise data center operations reflects the volume and nature of the organization’s own size and business model needs.
-The IT equipment processes corporate owned data and company owned applications with which external users may interact.
+The IT equipment processes corporate owned data, and runs company owned applications, but as noted, external users may interact with those as part of obtained the principal good or service offered by this sector.

 Data Center Interior